Predicted Incrementality by Experimentation (PIE) for Ad Measurement: Do Predictive Models Lead to the Same Decisions?

-We assume that a manager considers a campaign successful if it achieves an ICPD that falls above some threshold $\text{ICPD}^{*}$.
-Otherwise, it is viewed as a failure, and the manager would have preferred to use the campaign budget for another business activity.
-The advertising manager can choose this threshold based on the expected profit they would observe for every incremental conversion.
-From a decision-making standpoint, the critical question is whether the manager would reach the same conclusion had they used an RCT or a predictive approach.\footnote{The ICPD is simply the inverse of a ``Cost per X'' type metric.
-A significant proportion of marketers evaluate campaign success using metrics such as Cost per Conversion (CPC), Cost per Acquisition (CPA), Cost per Completed View (CPCV), Cost per Engagement (CPE) and others \citep{xaxis_2018}.
-All of these metric relate some type of outcome to campaign costs.
-Marketers typically want to achieve a sufficiently low Cost per ``conversion'' outcome in comparison to some type of benchmark, either internal or from their industry.
-For example, see \url{https://growhackscale.com/glossary/cost-per-conversion-metric}, accessed on February 28, 2023.
-However, these metrics are normally interpreted as if they measure the cost per \textit{incremental} outcome, even though the advertiser is likely relying on proxy metrics that do not necessarily yield causal estimates.}
+We assume that a manager considers a campaign successful if its ICPD exceeds a threshold, $\text{ICPD}^{*}$.
+Otherwise, the campaign is deemed unsuccessful, and the manager would prefer to reallocate those marketing funds elsewhere.
+The threshold can be interpreted as the inverse of the break-even profit-per-conversion that would justify the campaign's cost.
+The key question is whether the manager would reach the same judgment (success or failure) when using model-based estimates as when using RCT-based ones.\footnote{The ICPD is simply the inverse of a ``Cost per X'' metric.
+Many marketers evaluate campaign success using measures such as Cost per Conversion (CPC), Cost per Acquisition (CPA), Cost per Completed View (CPCV), or Cost per Engagement (CPE) \citep{xaxis_2018}.
+These metrics relate campaign costs to outcomes and are typically interpreted as if they reflect incremental performance, even though they are often based on non-causal measures.
+See \url{https://growhackscale.com/glossary/cost-per-conversion-metric}, accessed October 12, 2025.}